 A paper prescription signed by an approved prescriber is the current recognised legal instrument authorising medicines supply.
 Some paper prescriptions contain a barcode that allows prescription information to be securely and electronically transferred between the electronic prescribing and dispensing systems, for verification by the dispensing pharmacist against the paper prescription, reducing data entry and risk of transcription error.
 This is known as the electronic transfer of prescriptions (ETP).

 From late 2019, electronic prescribing will provide an option for prescribers and their patients to have a digital prescription as an alternative to a paper-based prescription.
 Electronic prescriptions and paper prescriptions will co-exist.
 Electronic prescribing will not be mandatory, and patients and prescribers will be able to choose an electronic prescription.

 Set up Electronic Transfer of Prescriptions

-An important part of the set up process is making the digital health products part of your organisations quality management system, and embedding them within your day to day workflows.
-Only by doing this, will your organisation start to experience the benefits offered through digital health.
+An important part of the set-up process is making the digital health products part of your organisation’s quality management system and embedding them in your normal workflows.
+By doing this, your organisation will start to experience the benefits offered through digital health.

-Once you have completed set up and have validated the digital health products are working correctly, you can follow the using the My Health Record system section for help and guidance on using them in your everyday practice.
+Once you have completed set up and have validated that the digital health products are working correctly, you can follow the using the My Health Record system section for help and guidance on using them in your daily practice.